A Tribute to My Father: Muhammad Muslim

 We observed all this, but we could not understand why he was doing what he was doing?

 There were times when we watched him go alone, risking his life to calm mobs advancing to Muslim homes to destroy them during Hindu-Muslim riots.
-There were occasions when we saw from the roof of our house his efforts on persuading angry Muslim mobs to spare the lives of Hindus who were living in our neighborhood.
+There were occasions when we saw from the roof of our house his efforts to persuade angry Muslim mobs to spare the lives of Hindus living in our neighborhood.
 We knew what he was doing, but we did not understand why.

 There were times when he would not return home for several days or months and years.
 We would not know where he was only to discover later that he was in prison for days or months or years of writing something objectionable to the authorities who had accused him of defying them.

 But, we also saw him submissive and quiet when his elder brother would admonish him or yell at him for not informing him of the financial strains our household had gone through.
 He would smile and politely refuse any monetary support his own elder brother would offer in crisis times.

 We saw India's President Shankar Dayal Sharma visiting our one-bedroom house in the crowded Old Delhi, offering condolences at the elder brother's demise in the quietness of late-night.
 We also saw Inder Kumar Gujral, a powerful minister in the cabinet of Mrs. Indira Gandhi, visiting our family when he was in prison during the emergency.
 We remember when Kuldip Nayar and other journalists would call our house to discuss with him in the room while we were running around.
 We saw several prominent Muslim leaders and scholars sharing whatever food we had during long hours of debate.

 We grew up observing all this.
 I remember the day when I returned home shirtless and shoeless on a cold night, my mother asked me several questions.
 He was attentive to what I was saying.
 Finally, I told her that I had given my shirt and shoes to a person I found semi-naked in Delhi's streets.